This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-The Surprising Benefits of Boredom
+Surprising Benefits of Boredom for the Brain and Beyond

 A boring life may not be something many of us strive for, but the truth is, occasional boredom may actually have a number of health benefits.
+That’s right, allowing yourself to be bored more often can pay off in terms of your productivity, creativity and ability to handle stress, and these are just some of the benefits of boredom.

-That’s right — allowing yourself to be bored more often can pay off in terms of your productivity, creativity and ability to handle stress.
 On the other hand, if you force yourself to be focused and productive 24/7, you might actually be self-sabotaging your ability to be calm and content long term.

-Psychologists believe there’s a happy medium when it comes to boredom: We don’t want to experience too much or too little.
 Let’s look at what causes boredom, what types of problems and perks it can lead to, plus the best ways to handle it when it arises.

 Boredom is defined as the state of being bored, meaning lacking enthusiasm or interest.